govau/cga-docs/docs/index.md

 # The platform for building the future.

-cloud.gov.au is a place to run web apps, freeing up teams to focus on writing code that meets user needs.
+cloud.gov.au is a place to run web applications, freeing up teams to focus on writing code that meets user needs.
 It provides a faster, safer, standard way to change web apps without impacting the user.
-It also provides real-time visibility and insight into web app usage, performance, and behaviour.
+It also provides real-time visibility and insight into web application usage, performance, and behaviour.

 Combined, **this makes it easy for government to release, monitor and grow user-facing digital services.**